 Fire and Life Safety Educational Services for the Public

 Committed to your “Living Safely in Ridgeland,” the Ridgeland Fire Department provides these public fire and life safety educational services:

-- Fire and life safety programs for ages 3 to 103, for schools, home school groups, businesses, health care facilities, hotels/motels, apartment communities, homeowner associations, retirement communities, churches, social and service clubs, scouts, etc. We can go to you, or you can come to one of our fire stations for a combined fire and life safety program / station tour.
+- Fire and life safety programs for ages 3 to 103: for schools, home-school groups, businesses, health care facilities, hotels/motels, apartment communities, homeowners associations, retirement communities, churches, social and service clubs, scouts, etc. We can go to you, or you can come to one of our fire stations for a fire and life safety program and station tour.

 Annual programs include Fire Academy for Kids and Fire Prevention Week program at Northpark Mall.
 Fire Academy for Kids is held every summer; call for schedule information.
 Fire Prevention Week program is held every October.
 Other programs are available upon request.

-- Literature for over twenty fire and life safety subject areas, available at our fire stations, City Hall, and Ridgeland Public Library.
+- Literature for over twenty fire and life safety subject areas are available at our fire stations, City Hall, and the Ridgeland Public Library.

-- Fire safety videos available for loan from Ridgeland Public Library.
+- Fire safety videos are available for loan from the Ridgeland Public Library.

 - Fire extinguisher training for citizen groups and businesses at your location or at a fire station.

 - Fire and life safety inspections for residences.